Guide to Hillsborough County RIDR Program

-- Not currently participating in Pre-Trial Intervention (PTI) program
+- Not currently participating in the Pre-Trial Intervention (PTI) program

 If you’re looking into the DUI diversion program, keep in mind that each case is handled individually.
 Other circumstances during or after the event may influence the decision on the matter, and the State Attorney’s Office (SAO) will decide who is eligible to participate in the RIDR Program.
 The state attorney particularly looks at how you treated the officer on the night of your arrest.
 If you were rude or disrespectful, it may take a special approach to qualify you for the RIDR program.

-At the start of the RIDR, the SAO will assign you a level.
-These levels are primarily driven by your BAC (breath alcohol) levels and the scene of the arrest.
+At the start of the RIDR program, the SAO will assign you a level.
+These levels are primarily driven by your BAC (breath alcohol) levels at your arrest.
 The facts will determine if you’re eligible and at what level you’ll be sentenced at.
 If you refuse to take the breath test at the time of your arrest, you’ll automatically be sentenced to a Level 2.

 - Level 1: BAC is at 0.15 or below.